-Getting an early start on your career is encouraged if you want to enter the modeling industry.
-You can gain experience with jobs like acting as a brand ambassador, modeling for local stores, selling your pictures online, or proactively seeking clients.
-Below, we have the list of legitimate modeling gigs to help you learn your craft and gain experience.
+Short Answer: When you want to enter the modeling industry, it is encouraged that you get an early start on your career.
+Instead of waiting for a scout to find you, you can proactively gain experience with jobs like modeling for stock photos, working as a brand ambassador, modeling for local stores, seeking clients on your own, or signing with an agency.
+Below, we list the legitimate modeling gigs you can start as a teenager to help you learn your craft and gain experience.

 The List of Modeling Jobs for Teenagers

 The following are all legitimate options for teenagers to get started in modeling or closely related jobs.
 Keep in mind that it is virtually impossible to compare exact payment amounts because each role has a different compensation structure (e.g., paying per hour, per project, etc.), and the amount you can earn will also vary depending on how much time you are willing and able to put into the work.
 We’ve ordered the list below starting with the most accessible options for teenagers just getting started in the modeling industry.

 There are several credible sites where you can sell your stock photos and videos for licensing and use by other companies.
 When someone uses the image, you receive a royalty.
 The royalty amount and photo requirements vary by company, but your share of the profit can be anywhere from 15% for a still photo sold with Getty Images to 60% for exclusive contributors with Dreamstime.
 Note that some sites may require you to be 18 to contribute to their photo collections, while others allow anyone to contribute.

 Many professional photographers get their start or make extra side income on these websites, too.
 Websites that accept submissions for stock photos include:

 - iStock by Getty Images